Primordial Black Hole Dark Matter Simulations Using PopSyCLE: Discussion and Conclusion

-Given our simplified PBH model and survey assumptions, we find the following: \begin{itemize} \item Assuming a monochromatic PBH mass of $\bar{m}_{\text{PBH}}=30$ $M_{\odot}$, PBH microlensing events tend towards longer duration ($t_E$), smaller parallax ($\pi_E$), larger maximum astrometric shift ($\delta_{c, max}$), and larger source-lens proper motion ($\mu_{rel}$) than BHs, but in most cases PBHs overlap with the stellar BH population. \item \change{We predict Roman will have the ability to detect $\sim$ 1,306$f_{\text{DM}}$ (most conservative estimate, determined by area scaling ratios between our simulations and the Roman survey, along with the Roman duty cycle of 0.24) to $\sim$ 5,422$f_{\text{DM}}$ (least conservative estimate, determined by area scaling ratios alone) PBH events, with a more realistic estimate of $\sim$ 4,835$f_{\text{DM}}$ events (when considering events that would fall above the 100 exposure precision threshold for H-band source magnitude, and fall below the limiting magnitude of the survey, then scaling to the full survey area).
-These reported values assume that there is constant stellar density across Roman fields, allowing us to scale up to the full Roman survey area of 1.97 $\text{deg}^2$, and that $\bar{m}_{\text{PBH}}=30$ $M_{\odot}$ lies within a mass range detectable by Roman with moderate efficiency.
-We expect this to hold to the order of $10^3f_{\text{DM}}$ after taking into account the multiple overestimations and underestimations described throughout this work, which are due to PBH population and survey assumptions.} \item \change{We find that $\sim$ 355 PBH events may be within the 8 year OGLE-IV dataset, in which each PBH may conceivably be detected, but reliable lensing parameter estimates may not be attainable for.
+Given our simplified PBH model and survey assumptions, we find the following: \begin{itemize} \item Assuming a monochromatic PBH mass of $\bar{m}_{\text{PBH}}=30$ $M_{\odot}$, PBH microlensing events tend towards longer duration ($t_E$), smaller parallax ($\pi_E$), larger maximum astrometric shift ($\delta_{c, max}$), and larger source-lens proper motion ($\mu_{rel}$) than BHs, but in most cases PBHs overlap with the stellar BH population. \item \change{We predict Roman will have the ability to detect $\sim$ \maybe{4,981}$f_{\text{DM}}$ (scaling method 1, less conservative estimate, determined by area scaling ratios alone) PBH events, $\sim$ \maybe{1,195}$f_{\text{DM}}$ (scaling method 2, more conservative estimate, determined by area scaling ratios between our simulations and the Roman survey, along with the Roman duty cycle of 0.24), and a more realistic estimate of $\sim$ \maybe{1,212}$f_{\text{DM}}$ events (scaling method 3, considering events that would fall above the 100 exposure precision threshold for F146 source magnitude, and fall below the limiting magnitude of the survey, then scaling to the full survey area).
+These reported values assume that there is constant stellar density across Roman fields (allowing us to scale up to the full Roman survey area of 1.97 $\text{deg}^2$), no survey gaps, that $\bar{m}_{\text{PBH}}=30$ $M_{\odot}$ lies within a mass range detectable by Roman with moderate efficiency, and that noise is in the source-dominated regime and neglects effects of blending.
+We expect this to hold to the order of $\sim$ 1,000$f_{\text{DM}}$ after taking into account the multiple overestimations and underestimations described throughout this work, which are due to PBH population and survey assumptions.} \item \change{We find that $\sim$ 355 PBH events may be within the 8 year OGLE-IV dataset, in which each PBH may conceivably be detected, but reliable lensing parameter estimates may not be attainable for.
 We additionally estimate $\sim$ 306 PBH events may be detectable and also have sufficient SNR such that lensing estimates can be reasonably estimated for each PBH.
-We expect this to hold on the order of $10^2f_{\text{DM}}$.} \item With the assumption of $\bar{m}_{\text{PBH}}=30$, we find $\sim$ \change{4.3}$f_{\text{DM}}$ and $\sim$ \change{3.0}$f_{\text{DM}}$ times more PBH microlensing events than BH microlensing events for our Mock OGLE\hyp{}IV (EWS cut) and Roman simulations, respectively.
-The fraction of events is higher for the OGLE survey as it has a longer survey duration, and PBH microlensing events tend toward longer timescales. \change{This averages out to \change{3.65}$f_{\text{DM}}$ more PBHs than BHs.} \item Using simulated PBH distributions with $f_{\text{DM}}=1$ and $\bar{m}_{\text{PBH}}=30$, we find median $t_E$ values for our OGLE\hyp{}IV EWS cut and Roman simulations of $\sim$ 91.7 days and $\sim$ 91.1 days, respectively, where peak $t_E$ scales approximately proportional to $\sqrt{\bar{m}_{\text{PBH}}}$. \change{This results in an average PBH estimated peak Einstein crossing time of $\sim$ 91.4 days.} \end{itemize}
+We expect this to hold on the order of $10^2f_{\text{DM}}$.} \item With the assumption of $\bar{m}_{\text{PBH}}=30$, we find $\sim$ \change{4.3}$f_{\text{DM}}$ and $\sim$ \maybe{2.8}$f_{\text{DM}}$ times more PBH microlensing events than BH microlensing events for our Mock OGLE\hyp{}IV (EWS cut) and Roman simulations, respectively.
+The fraction of events is higher for the OGLE survey as it has a longer survey duration, and PBH microlensing events tend toward longer timescales. \change{This averages out to \maybe{3.6}$f_{\text{DM}}$ more PBHs than BHs.} \item Using simulated PBH distributions with $f_{\text{DM}}=1$ and $\bar{m}_{\text{PBH}}=30$, we find median $t_E$ values for our OGLE\hyp{}IV EWS cut and Roman simulations of $\sim$ 91.7 days and $\sim$ \maybe{91.3} days, respectively, where peak $t_E$ scales approximately proportional to $\sqrt{\bar{m}_{\text{PBH}}}$. \change{This results in an average PBH estimated peak Einstein crossing time of $\sim$ \maybe{91.5} days.} \end{itemize}